-If the shadowing request comes from a student who is not currently enrolled at KUMC (e.g., high school students, KU-Lawrence student, other college students, family members who are students), the following requirements must be met:
+If the clinical shadowing request comes from a student who is not currently enrolled at KUMC (e.g., high school students, KU-Lawrence student, other college students, family members who are students), the following requirements must be met:

 - An individual wanting to shadow must be at least sixteen (16) years of age.